-- vegetable stock I use Marigold
+- 1 cup vegetable stock (240ml)

 - salt & pepper to taste

-Place the 4 whole onions on a baking tray and put into the oven at GM5/190°C/375°F. Roast for about 45 minutes until they are soft and oozing juice.
+- Place the 4 whole onions on a baking tray and put into the oven at GM5/190°C/375°F. Roast for about 45 minutes until they are soft and oozing juice.

-Meanwhile, sauté the sliced onions in a saucepan with little olive oil over a low heat until they are soft and starting to caramelize.
+- Meanwhile, sauté the sliced onions in a saucepan with little olive oil over a low heat until they are soft and starting to caramelize.
 Keep an eye on them and nudge them from time to time to stop them sticking and burning.

-When the roast onions are done, cut the tops off and squeeze the soft insides into a bowl.
+- When the roast onions are done, cut the tops off and squeeze the soft insides into a bowl.
 Then blitz them to a purée using a stick blender.

-Add the sugar to the sautéing onions and turn the heat up, stirring them all the time until the sugar has caramelized and turned golden.
+- Add the sugar to the sautéing onions and turn the heat up, stirring them all the time until the sugar has caramelized and turned golden.
 Add the onion puree, and enough stock to cover the onions.
 Throw in a glug of wine and your choice of mushroom ketchup, soy sauce, tamari or Worcestershire sauce.
 Finally, simmer for a few minutes to blend the flavours.
 Season to taste.

-Serve with toast or bread, or with a slice of cheese on toast.
+- Serve with toast or bread, or with a slice of cheese on toast.

 If you enjoyed this recipe, why not try my butternut squash soup with tahini and lemon?
 Or try these caramelized onions as an accompaniment to cheese, egg or meat dishes.

 I got hold of a good recipe for onion gravy.
 I used it at Christmas.
 I will email it to you.